The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ## Stats and Gear

-Welcome to Endwalker Warrior stats and gearing!
+Welcome to Dawntrail Warrior stats and gearing!
 Soon you will have all sorts of confusion and question various things you have heard in various parts of the Internet!

 First things first: